darthtechnosage/100DaysOfCode/README.md

 ## day 2
 Got a domain like all the cool kids.
 Created a blogger website.
 Figured out how to create a home page and some links.
 This is probably the most basic of blogger sites.
 Jumped into day 1 of acutally coding.

+## day 3
+Completed day 1 and part of day 2 of 100 days of swift UI [Website](https://www.hackingwithswift.com/100)

+Also created a leveling system for a game concept.